Fermi Problem: Power developed at the eruption of the Puyehue-Cord\'on Caulle volcanic system in June 2011: Results

-that is more than one thousand kilotons of TNT equivalent.
 For comparison, we mention that the 2011 earthquake in Japan had a magnitude of $9.0$ in the Richter scale\cite{japan1} and released an energy\cite{japan2} of $3.9\times 10^{22}$\,J ($\approx 10^{10}$\,kt of TNT equivalent).
 Another reference point is given by the total energy produced in a country.
 For example, the installed electric power in Argentina\,\cite{wiki-power} is $P_\mathrm{Arg}=26\,000$\,MW and so, the energy produced during a day is $E_\mathrm{Arg} = P_\mathrm{Arg} \times 86400\,\mathrm{s} = 2.25\times 10^{15}$\,J. Thus the energy released by the first phase of the eruption is equivalent to that produced in the whole country in $5.04/2.25 \simeq 2.3$\,days.